bluzphp/composer-plugin/README.md

     Do you want remove table: options[y, n] y

-And enter set an environment variable
+And set an environment variable

     Please, enter  your environment[dev, production, testing or another] dev